 Key Points

-• Compared to the 2015 Threshold Evaluation Report, there is little to no change in overall noise levels in commercial areas.
+• There is little to no change in overall noise levels in commercial areas.

 • Noise levels in each plan area are assessed using the maximum 24-hour noise measurement (i.e., the loudest noise measurement of the day, regardless of duration).
 Most days most plan areas are within the noise standards, although many plan areas exceed the noise standard on a few days.

-• Average noise levels across all monitored commercial areas are well within the threshold standard.
+• The average noise level across all monitored commercial areas is well within the threshold standard.

 Delivering and Measuring Success